This post may contain affiliate links. Please read our disclosure policy.

 Here are the simple step-by-step instructions on how to saute corn:

-Prep the corn: Shuck the ears using the microwave method detailed above.
+Prep the corn: Shuck the ears using the method described above.
 Then slice off the kernels as close to the cob as possible using a sharp knife.

 Prep the pan: Get out your largest skillet (with sloping sides) or sauté pan (with vertical walls).
 For me, this Misen pan is the perfect skillet for sauteeing.Put the pan on a burner set to medium-high heat for 1-2 minutes.

-Begin Sautéing: Add butter and corn to the pan.
+Begin Sautéing: Add oil or ghee to the pan, then the corn.
 Season well.

 Toss Frequently: Many cooks use the pan itself to toss their vegetables when sauteing.
 But, if you’re risk averse like me, you can use a utensil to stir the corn.